SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 **Note**:

 **Burst Mode**
-DUT transmits a burst of packets with the given power, rate, length in the channel configured.
-The burst size will be determined by the **length** parameter, if it the **length** parameter is zero, then DUT keeps transmitting till stop API is called.
+DUT transmits a burst of packets with the given power, rate, and length in the channel configured.
+The burst size will be determined by the **length** parameter.
+If the **length** parameter is zero, then DUT keeps transmitting until stop API is called.

 **Continuous Mode**: